mir-dataset-loaders/mirdata/CONTRIBUTING.md

     # -- if the files need to be organized in a particular way, you can call
     # -- download_utils.downloader multiple times and change `data_home` to be
-    # -- e.g. a specifically names subfolder of data_home.
+    # -- e.g. a subfolder of data_home.

 # -- keep this function exactly as it is